sammancoaching/website/_learning_hours/devops/github_actions.md

 of the code.

-Give a short overview of for Rust you use the cargo tool, it have some nice standard command that might be used in a CI chain:
+Give a short overview of for Rust you use the cargo tool, it has some nice standard command that might be used in a CI chain:

 * build - Compiles the code